Postgraduate taught student finance

 Get more information on repaying your postgraduate loan.

 The quickest and easiest way to apply is through the Government's Postgraduate Master's Loans website.

 Receiving your loan

-Eligible students will need to have fully completed registration with the University (which includes part payment of tuition fees) before they receive the first payment of their loan.
+To receive the first payment of your loan, you’ll need to have fully completed registration with the University (which includes part payment of tuition fees).

 There are specific rules around students who transfer or repeat study and how this affects eligibility.
-For further information, please contact firstname.lastname@example.org.
+For further information, please contact the Student Records team.

-If you have been accepted for the postgraduate loan, and are having difficulties in paying your fees before your first instalment is due, please contact our student finance team: email@example.com, once you are in receipt of a tuition fee invoice.
+If you have been accepted for the Postgraduate Master's Loan, and are having difficulties in paying your fees before your first instalment is due, please contact our Student Finance team once you’ve received a tuition fee invoice.

 Please be aware this page is a summary correct as of January 2023.
 For full details, please visit the Government website.